Space Hulk Ascension Mac Review

 The Terminators now have names you can care about, including their ranks.
 Losing one feels like losing a close co-worker who helped you climb out of the phone support ranks.
 In this aspect, individual micromanagement falls into the realm of XCOM: Enemy Within, where you can outfit each Terminator individually, according to your preferences.

-Two of my biggest complaints with the original Space Hulk were the speed of each Terminator’s moves and how the cut-scenes would follow each move.
+Two of my biggest complaints with the original Space Hulk was the speed of each Terminator’s moves and how the cut-scenes would follow each move.
 This is something that Full Control thankfully fixed with patches before the iOS release on the iPad version.
 In Ascension, these options are further customizable with even more tasty controls.
 Simply moving through the options menu makes this feel like Space Hulk 2.0 and not a simple update.

 Ascension also includes a ton of new levels to challenge everyone, from novice to master strategist, and even the online games don’t seem nearly as tedious as they once did.

-The idea behind Space Hulk is simple: a team of heavily armed Space Marines need to clear out any remaining living species on board of huge floating piles of jetsam.
+The idea behind Space Hulk is simple: a team of heavily armed Space Marines needs to clear out any remaining living species on board of huge floating piles of jetsam.
 However, the hallways on these hulks are tiny.
 I have claustrophobia myself, and I can feel myself holding my breath as each Terminator built like the Incredible Hulk attempts to turn around in the aisle way.
 Let alone trying to turn with a full set of Dreadnaught armor, a flamethrower, a tank of fuel, a tank of oxygen, and still have to look out for creeping aliens in the dark who can one-shot kill you.
 But to do this while using an Apple Magic Mouse?
 Forget it!

 Dear Apple, Please make a proper gaming mouse.
 It doesn’t have to look like a shoe horn or a shaved slice of sharp cheddar cheese.
 Lots of love and kisses; Chris.